silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/troubleshooting-common-issues-with-x-twitter.md

 ---
-description: This article describes how to troubleshoot the most common issues with accessing and managing your X (Twitter) account through Cerby.
+description: "This article describes how to troubleshoot the most common issues with accessing and managing your X (Twitter) account through Cerby."
 intercom_id: 6657124
 ---